Kcyle/terrapinanimesocietyweb/README.md

 https://itsupport.umd.edu/itsupport/?id=kb_article_view&sysparm_article=KB0015063

 A university hostname given to a student organization is normally sponsored by a department or a faculty advisor rather than by a student directly.
-In practice this means the club's faculty advisor will most likely have to submit the request, or at least approve it, before the Division of IT will act on it.
-This is rarely instant, so start it early rather than in the week you need it.
+The anime club's faculty advisor will most likely have to submit the request, or at least approve it, before the Division of IT will act on it.
+In my experience it took about a week or so to get a decision back followed by an approval or denial with a reason.

-The most useful thing an outgoing officer can pass on is the answer to two questions: which department or advisor sponsors the tas.umd.edu record, and what ticket number was used to create it.
-Write both down somewhere the club keeps permanently.
-That is the information that tends to get lost between officers, and without it the next person has to start the conversation with the university from nothing.

-Sponsorship rules and renewal timing are set by the university and do change, so confirm the current process through the links above rather than assuming last year's process still applies.

-## Moving the repository to a club organization

-This is the recommended long term setup.
-It lets several officers hold access at once, and it means the university never has to touch DNS again.
-It is worth doing while someone who understands the site is still around.

-The reason it is worth the effort is that the DNS record has to point at whoever owns the repository.
-If the repository is handed to each new president in turn, the university has to change that record every year, and each of those requests needs advisor approval and can stall.
-If the record points at an organization owned by the club instead, you ask for that change once and it stays correct.
-Officers are then added and removed inside the organization, which needs no university involvement at all.

-Do this during a quiet week rather than in the days before an event.

-Start by creating the organization at github.com/organizations/plan and choosing the Free plan, which allows unlimited public repositories and unlimited members at no cost.
-Choose the name carefully, because the organization name becomes the DNS target.
-An organization called `terrapinanimesociety` means the record points at `terrapinanimesociety.github.io`.
-Renaming the organization later would break the domain again, so pick a name the club can keep.

-Next, add the other officers.
-In the organization, open People, then Invite member.
-Give the current president the Owner role.
-Add other officers as members, then create a team such as Web and give that team Write access to the repository.
-Adding a new officer after that is just a matter of adding them to the team.
-Always keep at least two Owners, because if the only owner graduates and loses access to their account, nobody can administer the organization.

-Request the DNS change before you transfer anything.
-Submit the request using the form linked in the previous section, and have the faculty advisor approve or submit it.
-Ask for something along these lines:

-> Please update the DNS record for tas.umd.edu.
-It is currently a CNAME pointing to kcyle.github.io.
-It needs to point to terrapinanimesociety.github.io instead, because the website repository is moving to a GitHub organization owned by the student group.

-Ask them when the change will actually be applied and wait for that answer before you go further.
-Requesting the change first is what keeps the gap short.

-Then transfer the repository.
-In the repository, open Settings, then General, scroll to the Danger Zone, and choose Transfer ownership, selecting the organization as the new owner.
-The `public/CNAME` file is committed to the repository, so it travels with it and that half of the setup stays correct on its own.

-Reconfigure Pages immediately after the transfer rather than leaving it for later.
-In the transferred repository, open Settings, then Pages, set the source to GitHub Actions, and enter tas.umd.edu as the custom domain.
-Setting the custom domain also claims it on GitHub, which stops anyone else pointing their own site at the address while the record is in transition.
-Then open the Actions tab and run the deployment workflow once so the site rebuilds under its new owner.

-Finally, once the university confirms the DNS change has been applied, run `nslookup tas.umd.edu` again.
-The canonical name should now be the organization rather than `kcyle.github.io`.
-Load the site in a browser to confirm, then go back to Settings, then Pages, and turn on Enforce HTTPS.

-There may be a short period after the transfer where the record still points at the old account.
-The site may keep serving during that window, but do not count on it.
-Keep the gap between the transfer and the DNS change as short as you can.
-There are no repository secrets to migrate, because the site is static and does not need any.

 ## Adding a backend later

 The site is static at the moment, which is why it is free and needs no maintenance.
-If a future officer needs real functionality such as ticket sales, RSVPs, or a signup form, it can be added without throwing the site away.
+If a future eboard member needs more functionality such as ticket sales, RSVPs, or a signup form, it can be added.

-The limitation to understand first is that GitHub Pages only serves files.
+The limitation however is GitHub Pages only serves files.
 It cannot run server code.
 Astro supports server routes in `src/pages/api/`, but those will not run on GitHub Pages.
-An earlier version of this site had exactly that problem, and the affected feature quietly did nothing once deployed.

 The approach that does work is Supabase, a hosted database with a free tier.
-The visitor's browser talks to it directly, so it works on a static site with no server of your own.
-An earlier version of this website used precisely that setup to run maid cafe ticketing, including a live seat map.
+There are a few other providers but i would recommend this one.
+It works on a static site without a need of a server.

 To add it, create a free account and a new project at supabase.com, open the SQL Editor in your project, and create your tables.
 Turn on Row Level Security on every table, which is covered below and is not optional.
 Go to Settings, then API, and copy the Project URL and the anon public key.
 Install the client library with `npm install @supabase/supabase-js`.
 Store the two values as `PUBLIC_SUPABASE_URL` and `PUBLIC_SUPABASE_ANON_KEY`, since Astro only exposes a variable to the browser when its name begins with `PUBLIC_`.
 Then add the same two values as repository secrets under Settings, then Secrets and variables, then Actions, and reference them in the build step of `.github/workflows/deploy.yml`.
 Without that last step the deployed site will not have them even though it works on your own computer.

-The security point that matters is this.
 The anon key is designed to sit in a browser and is safe to publish, but it is only safe because Row Level Security controls what it is allowed to do.
 If you create tables and leave Row Level Security off, anyone who opens the browser console can read, change, and delete everything in your database.
-Turn it on and write policies before you put any real data in.
+Turn it on and write policies before you put any actual data in.

-If you genuinely need server side code, for example to process payments or use a private API key that must never reach a browser, GitHub Pages is the wrong host.
-Move the site to Vercel or Netlify, both of which run Astro server routes and both of which have free tiers.
-The site code itself does not need to change.
+If you need server side code, for example to process payments or use a private API key that can't reach a browser, move the site to Vercel or Netlify, both of which run Astro server routes and both of which have free tiers.

-The old maid cafe database schema was not thrown away.
-It is still in this repository's history, so if you want to restore ticketing rather than design it from scratch, you can recover the original Supabase schema with:
+The old maid cafe database code still exists.
+It is in this repository's history, so if you want to restore ticketing rather than design it from scratch, you can recover the original Supabase schema with:

 ```bash
 git show 518c8c1:maidcafe-schema.sql > maidcafe-schema.sql